tess1o/go-ecoflow-exporter/docs/timescaledb.md

       metric `bms_bmsStatus.minCellTemp` will be exported to prometheus as `ecoflow.bms_bmsStatus.minCellTemp`.
     - `SCRAPING_INTERVAL` - scrapping interval in seconds.
 How often should the exporter execute requests to Ecoflow Rest API in order to get the data.
 Default value is 30 seconds.
+    - `MQTT_DEVICE_OFFLINE_THRESHOLD_SECONDS` - the threshold in seconds which indicates how long we should way for a metric message from MQTT broker.
+Default value: 60 seconds.
+If we don't receive message within 60 seconds we consider that device is offline.
+If we don't receive messages within the threshold for all devices, we'll try to reconnect to the MQTT broker (there is a strange behavior that MQTT stop sends messages if you open Ecoflow mobile app and then close it).
     - `DEBUG_ENABLED` - enable debug log messages.
 Default value is "false".
 To enable use values `true` or `1`
     - `GRAFANA_USERNAME` - admin username in Grafana.
 Default value: `grafana`.
 Can be changed later in Grafana UI
     - `GRAFANA_PASSWORD` - admin password in Grafana.
 Default value: `grafana`.
 Can be changed later in Grafana UI

 4. Save `.env` file with your changes.
 5. Start timescaledb container: `docker-compose -f docker-compose/timescale-compose.yml up -d`.\
    :exclamation: *NOTE*: The exporter does not wait until the TimescaleDB is UP, because TimescaleDB is an optional dependency for the exporter.
 Thus, it's important to start the DB first and then the exporter.
 There is a retry mechanism to wait for the DB to be operational, however it's better to do not rely on it and start the DB before the exporter.
 6. Start the exporter and
    grafana: `docker-compose -f docker-compose/grafana-compose.yml -f docker-compose/exporter-remote-compose.yml up -d`